 Medicine has a lot to learn about psoriasis.
 That being said, we also have a lot to learn about the treatment of psoriasis.
 Exposure to UV light seems to decrease the rate of turn over of the skin cells and can be used to treat psoriasis.
 Topical medications including tar preparations have been used for years to slow the turnover.
 Steroids have been universally used the address the inflammation associated with psoriasis.
 Although steroids are successful in reducing the symptoms of psoriasis, they can only be used short term.
 Biologic agents, such as Humira or Enbrel, are now being used to treat severe cases of psoriasis, but they also have a serious profile of side effects.

 The three cases of psoriasis that I saw this week were all treated with a short course of prednisone, an oral steroid.
 We'll follow-up with a topical steroid in most cases.
-I speak with each patient regarding ways in which they can reduce stress in their lives.
+I'll speak with each patient regarding ways in which they can reduce stress in their lives.

 Jeffrey A. Oster, DPM